-Public Aircraft Operations are limited by federal statue to certain government operations within U.S. airspace.
+Public Aircraft Operations are limited by federal statute to certain government operations within U.S. airspace.
 Title 49 U.S.C. § 40102(a)(41) provides the definition of "Public Aircraft" and § 40125 provides the qualifications for public aircraft status.
 Whether an operation qualifies as a public aircraft operation is determined on a flight-by-flight basis, under the terms of the statute.
 The considerations when making this determination are aircraft ownership, the operator, the purpose of the flight, and the persons on board the aircraft.

 For public aircraft operations, the FAA issues a Certificate of Waiver or Authorization (COA) that permits public agencies and organizations to operate a particular aircraft, for a particular purpose, in a particular area.
 The COA allows an operator to use a defined block of airspace and includes special safety provisions unique to the proposed operation.
 COAs usually are issued for a specific period – up to two years in many cases.